piotrfutymski/Hartree-Fock-App-Linux/README.md

 *name LiH *
 *plain yz *
 ```
 You can change/add nucleons and positions.
-Choose from: [ H He Li Be B C N O F Ne ].
+Choose from: [ H He Li Be B C N O F Ne, Na, Mg, Al, Si, P, S, Cl, Ar, K, Ca, Ti, Fe ].
 All positions are in angstroms.
+HF / HF1 - uses simple basis set
+HF2 - uses more complex basis set
+The upper limit for number of functions used in calculation is about 190/200 - depends from RAM memory.
+No upper limit for primitives.

 ## H2O orbital